 POS plans typically have copays for office visits and prescription medications.
 They also have deductibles and coinsurance for other health services.
 Generally, PCP services, like routine or preventive care, aren't subject to the deductible.

 Employees who receive services from their primary care doctor will have greater coverage.
-If they go to an out-of-network doctor, they may experience lower coverage and higher out-of-pocket costs.
-They also may have to submit a claim for reimbursement.
+If they visit an out-of-network doctor, they may experience lower coverage and higher out-of-pocket expenses.
+They may also have to submit a claim for reimbursement.

 A POS plan may be right for you or your employees if: